BrunoGoretti/LibraryHomeWork/README.md

 In this program you can:

 Add a customer
-\nGet a customer, including any rented books
+\n Get a customer, including any rented books
-\nGet all customers
+\n Get all customers
 Update a customer
 Remove a customer